 Each month, a local traditional music band is featured.
 The Warm Up Wednesday Concert Series now in its third year, has featured local traditional music bands such as Nick Adams and the Aral Sea Divers, Strung Together, The Union Suits, All Strings Considered, Jeff Krebs, aka ‘Papa Crow’, Corinne Rockow, The Knockabouts, Sarah Mittlefehldt and Johnny Gillette, and Michigan’s self proclaimed “Ukelele ambassador”, Ben Hassenger from the Lansing area and The Monday Night All Stars from the Baraga area.

 That’s something that those involved with Hiawatha strive to do: Bring traditional music into the spotlight.
 “In addition to our Festival Committee that plans our annual Festival, our Events and Concert Committee is an active part of bringing traditional music to our area”, said Susan Divine, executive director of the Hiawatha Music Co-op.
 “The committee meets on a regular basis to brainstorm and bring events to life that expose folks to traditional American Music.
 Such music includes such music genres as bluegrass, old timey, Cajun, Irish, blues, gospel, Appalachian, to name a few”.

-For the 2015 and 2016 Festival, the local brewing company, Blackrocks Brewery collaborated with Hiawatha to produce a special craft beer for the Festival, called ‘Hiawatha Wheat’, complete with the Festival logo.
+For the 2015, 2016, and 2017 the local brewing company, Blackrocks Brewery collaborated with Hiawatha to produce a special craft beer for the Festival, called ‘Hiawatha Wheat’, complete with the Festival logo.
 The craft beer was sold in many local venues in the weeks leading to the Festival and is featured at a ‘release’ party at Blackrocks on Third Street a couple of weeks prior to the Festival.